This article explains the correct method of wiring Q.bloxx XL modules in a distributed system setup in an industrial environment.

 Baud rate versus bus length

-Depending on the bus length, you may have to reduce the speed of data transmission (baud rate).
-The factory default setting is 24 Mbps.
-See the below table for recommended baud rate settings.
+Depending on bus length, the data transmission speed (baud rate) may need to be reduced.
+The factory default is 24 Mbps.
+See the table below for recommended baud rates.

-The baud rate setting of the controller can be configured in GI.bench (Controller → RS485 adapter → General → Baudrate).
-GI.bench automatically checks if the configured number of modules, variables, and sample rate fit within the configured baud rate.
-In case of an error, either reduce the number of modules/variables on a UART or select a slower sample rate.
+The controller’s baud rate is configured in GI.bench (Controller → RS485 adapter → General → Baudrate).
+GI.bench verifies whether the configured modules, variables, and sample rate fit within the selected baud rate.
+If an error occurs, reduce the number of modules/variables on the UART or lower the sample rate.

 Baud rate | Maximum bus length |